nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

 The data above is just for one lab – we estimated there are around 100 fume hoods in the Chemistry department alone.
 That means we could reduce the total energy consumption of our department by around 300 MWh per year, around 2-3% of the current 11,500 MWh yearly consumption figure, and over 300 tCO2e avoided (they yearly equivalent of approximately 70 cars).
 That’s pretty decent for a retrofit that costs $25 and only takes a few minutes to install.

-### Due-diligence
+### Due diligence

-As a final bit of due-diligence: surely there's existing ways to solve this obviously quite significant energy use problem?
+As a final bit of due diligence: surely there's existing ways to solve this obviously quite significant energy use problem?
 The answer is yes, but at a significant cost.
 I asked our lab system provider to quote a retrofit or refit of our furmehoods to incorporate an energy saving feature that closes the sash (or at least alarms when left open) and we got a quote of just over $4,000 per fume hood (excl GST) which is about 150-200 times more expensive than FRED.

 As a final note, I've recently noticed an [incredible similar device being described by a team at MIT in a peer-reviewed publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8560830/) and an assosciated [start-up company](https://thelichenlab.com/).
 Their device even has a fun name (MASH).
 They arrive at encouragingly similar results to those obtained by FRED, with a more sophisticated and longer-term analysis involving many more fume hoods.